Seacats compete at state swim

 “It was a big meet and it was very nerve racking,” he said.
 “It was also very humbling seeing all of the great swimmers from different parts of Nebraska.
 What I took away was what to prepare for next year and what to do differently.”

-Rickey added that competing at state is an eye opener and now, instead of just qualifying in the relay, him and the others have goals of qualifying in individual events.
+Rickey added that competing at state is an eye opener and now, instead of just qualifying in the relay, the team has goals of qualifying in individual events.

 “The competition was definitely harder than any of the meets I swam at this year.
 I saw a lot of people from the Westside meet who are pretty fast, but all-in-all, all the competitors were pretty fast,” Rickey said.
 “I think my main goal is to go back to state as an individual as well as the relay.
 I think we can all agree it’s fantastic if we’re able to bring home a gold next year.”